 3. Social Proof (Portfolio and Testimonials)

-• Testimonials: Real words from real people.
+• Testimonials: Real words from real clients.

 4. Seamless Mobile Adaptation